seacen/Colosseo/README.md

 #####Colosseo website and game backend

 ##Introduction
 Colosseo is a simple stage fight game, a player is able to choose one of three characters and use its unique skills to fight.
+Link to the Colosseo game application source codes: <https://bitbucket.org/Angry_Monkey/colosseoalpha/>

 The codes contained in this repository are served as the game website and API for BaaS functionality.
 Only API is available at the moment.